-Why we’re so excited about Strixhaven, an upcoming D&D setting that came from Magic: The Gathering
+What you need to know about Strixhaven, the newest D&D setting that came from Magic: The Gathering

-The upcoming Strixhaven: A Curriculum of Chaos sourcebook will take D&D fans to the magical university of Strixhaven for the first time.
-But it’s not the first time we’ve seen Strixhaven, which hails from the world of Magic: The Gathering TCG.
-If you’re familiar with the game, it probably brings up memories of dueling Planeswalkers throwing color-coded magics at each other — but the fact that the game has a narrative is often overlooked.
+The Strixhaven: A Curriculum of Chaos sourcebook brings D&D fans to the magical university of Strixhaven for the first time — but it’s not the first time we’ve seen Strixhaven, which hails from the world of Magic: The Gathering TCG.
+If you’re familiar with the game, it probably brings up memories of dueling Planeswalkers throwing color-coded magics at each other, but the fact that the game has a narrative is often overlooked.
 Magic has been out since 1993, and there’s always been a story behind the cards.

 Each set of cards released over the years continues, adds to, or reinforces the story.
 There are even cards within each set that are called out as “Story Spotlights:” when read in order, they convey the broad strokes of the story.
 And now the Strixhaven story is coming to D&D as a full-fledged adventure setting.
 So what exactly is Strixhaven?